sbmlteam/libsbml/ci.md

 | OS | `windows-latest`, `macos-latest`, `ubuntu-latest`, `manylinux2010`* |
 | packages | all, stable |

-<sub>\* `manylinux2010` runs as a separate job (not as part of the strategy matrix) in the same workflow.
-This is because it runs inside a container, and not directly in a virtual environment provided by GitHub actions. </sub>
+<sub>\*Note on ManyLinux: `manylinux2010` runs as a separate job (not as part of the strategy matrix) in the same workflow.
+This is because it runs inside a container, and not directly in a virtual environment provided by GitHub actions. `manylinux2010` also requires `checkout@v1` and `upload-artefact@v1`.
+Older ManyLinux is incompatible with GitHub Actions, as they require even older versions of `node`.
+A future workaround would be to run the ManyLinux job "manually" by using `docker` calls inside a more modern GitHub actions runner, instead of the current solution of using the `container: ` syntax.</sub>

 The parameters kept constant in the nightly builds are: